KJWilliamson/kjwilliamson/README.md

 <hr>

-🔭 I’m almost finished with the IBM Pre-apprenticeship Learning path for Software Engineer.
-Working on the Agile part of the pre-apprenticeship right now.
+🔭 On November 8th, 2021 I finished the IBM Software Engineer Pre-apprenticeship Certificate where I studied python, java, and built a job board with flask.
 <hr>

 Find me on the web 🌎